VIncentOOF/PixelPulse/README.md

   - wifi compass: Actual iOS app

 # Things Left to Do
-- Fashion AI app
+- Fashion AI app(SC will not be shown)
-- Interview Questions Tester using GPT-3.5 and Whisper
+- Interview Questions Tester using GPT-3.5 and Whisper(SC will not be shown)
-- Autonomous UAV
+- Autonomous UAV(SC will not be shown)
-- Arduino Smart Planting watering system
+- Arduino Smart Planting watering system(source code has been uploaded)
 - Provide Requirements.txt for all the different softwares